pFindStudio/pChem/README.md

 python blind_search.py
 ```

-3. run the close search module to make a restrcted search to further improve the resolution of dataset and identification efficiency of target PDM.
+3. run the close search module to make a restrcted search to further improve the resolution of dataset and identification efficiency of target PDM, according to the unknown modification characteration.

 We can then run the CMD as: